 Inverted in the first couple volumes of Kat Richardson's Greywalker series — Will, the man that main character Harper begins dating in the first book, is young and has striking white hair; but he's practically the most mundane, least magic-touched character in the series.
 And his inability to believe or cope with magic things comes between him and Harper.
 Turns out not to be such an inversion when Will is transformed into a powerful magical guardian.
 His white hair is the feature singled out in the final vision that Harper has of him after the transformation.

-Asha, the titular character from the The Wishing Maiden, possibly because she is at least a century old.
+Asha, the title character of the The Wishing Maiden, possibly because she is at least a century old.

 Chiana in Farscape.
 A feature of her species, apparently - the women have white hair and the men have black hair.